PaulB-H/digitalrain/readme.md

 For the requestAnimationFrame() version I needed a way to call requestAnimationFrame on a group of streams, so this class was actually created for that version

 One drawback is StreamController & Stream both rely on methods from the parent DigitalRain class, so they are tightly coupled

+---

+\
+I think there are still some opportunities to improve the performance.
+I read that drawing font with fillText() might not be great, and I actually created an experimental version where I print each character ONCE using fillText() on a different canvas, save each character as an image, and then print using those images with drawImage().
+I _think_ this made a performance impact when I was testing on a lower end PC, but only with a very high number of streams and 5px font size, but I have to test more.